NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 ### error.query_graph.edge.subject.missing_from_nodes

-**Message:** The nodes catalog of query graph for missing the subject id recorded on edge
+**Message:** The nodes catalog of query graph for missing the subject id recorded on Edge

 **Context:** edge_id, identifier